pyslackers/website/CONTRIBUTING.md

 * `docker` and `docker-compose`
     * Follow the instructions on the [Docker website](https://docs.docker.com/compose/install/)
 * `python3.6+`
+    * It's recommended that you use [`pyenv`](https://github.com/pyenv/pyenv) so you can run tox against any versions of python.
     * Mac: `brew install python3`
     * Windows: [python.org](https://www.python.org/downloads/windows/)
     * Linux: You probably know what's up